gpuweb/WSL/Spec/source/index.rst

 """""""""""""""""""""""""""""""""

 There is no rule in the per-thread semantics for *control barriers*.
-Instead, there is a rule in the global semantics, saying that if all threads are at a control barrier instruction, and their control-flow stacks are identical, then they may all advance atomically, replacing the barrier by an empty block.
+Instead, there is a rule in the global semantics, saying that if all threads are at a control barrier instruction with the same identifier, and their control-flow stacks are identical, then they may all advance atomically, replacing the barrier by an empty block.

 Other
 """""